 One case-control study of 996 adults with a brain tumor found that using a cell phone on one side of the head was associated with an excess risk of having a brain tumor.
 Despite this, most case studies have found that long-term cellular phone use is not clearly associated with increased risk of a brain tumor.

-A large case-control study coordinated by the World Health Organization that included 5,117 patients with brain tumors and matched control patients without brain tumors did not find a clear link between cell-phone use and risk of brian cancer.
+A large case-control study coordinated by the World Health Organization that included 5,117 patients with brain tumors and matched control patients without brain tumors did not find a clear link between cell phone use and risk of brain cancer.
 The authors warned that further research should be performed.
-They especially felt that more studies were needed, as the patients in this study used the mobile phones less than people do regularly today.
+They especially felt that more studies were needed, as the patients in this study used the cell phones less than people do regularly today.

-Although current studies do not connect cell phone use to brain cancer, that does not mean this not change.
+Although current studies do not connect cell phone use to brain cancer, that does not mean this will not change.
 Cell phone users are getting younger, which means their exposure to RF energy is longer.
-Future studies will determine if longer-term use of cell phone has an effect on the brain or not.
+Future studies will determine if longer-term cell phone use has an effect on the brain or not.

 Cellular Telecommunications Industry Association